ingo/ingo.github.io/_recipes/spicy_tuna_handrolls.md

 title: Spicy Tuna Handrolls
 ---

 The filling mixes fresh tuna with Japanese mayo spiked with sriracha and sesame oil for a kick of heat.
 Thinly sliced avocado and cucumber add cool contrast.
 Wrapped up in sheets of nori, it's a fun fresh take on sushi.
 This recipe for Spicy Tuna Handrolls is a modified version of a restaurant-style recipe.
-It's a great way to enjoy sushi at home, with a unique spicy mayo that adds a kick to the sushi rolls.
-The recipe uses a variety of ingredients to create a unique and flavorful experience.

 ### Ingredients